-Cardiac Rehabilitation Phase II is the outpatient component of cardiac rehabilitation.
-During Phase II, emphasis is placed on monitored exercise and continued education.
+Cardiopulmonary Rehabilitation Phase II is the outpatient component of cardiac or pulmonary rehabilitation.
+During Phase II, emphasis is placed on monitored exercise and continued education specific to your disease process.
 Through the program's closely monitored activities, participants regain confidence in their exercise capacity and increase their ability to resume day-to-day activities.
 Genesis' professional staff works with each participant to individualize their exercise program, allowing them to acheive the maximum benefits of exercise.

-Through education on heart disease, modifying risk factors and how to safely exercise, the following goals for Cardiac Rehabilitation Phase II are achieved.
+Through education on heart disease, modifying risk factors and how to safely exercise, the following goals for Cardiopulmonary Rehabilitation Phase II are achieved.

 - Improve the exercise capacity of the patient in preparation for return to work, and/or a physically active lifestyle.